-Prior to joining TPG Biotechnology in 2005, Dr. Preston invested at JP Morgan Partners, LLC where she focused on medical device and biotechnology venture capital investing.
-Prior to JP Morgan Partners, LLC, Dr. Preston was an Entrepreneur-in-Residence with New Enterprise Associates, and prior to this, Dr. Preston spent five years at McKinsey & Company in New York and London, where she was a leader of their pharmaceutical and medical products consulting practice, advising large pharmaceutical companies and biotechnology companies on critical strategic issues such as R&D portfolio prioritization, M&A opportunities, new technology acquisitions, new product launches and product growth strategies.
-Before joining McKinsey & Company, Dr. Preston was a fellow in gastroenterology and hepatology at UCSF, having previously trained in internal medicine at the Massachusetts General Hospital.
-Prior to this, Dr. Preston completed a postdoctoral fellowship in molecular biology at the Dana Farber Cancer Institute, Harvard University.
+Prior to joining TPG Biotech in May 2005, Dr. Preston spent two years at JP Morgan Partners where she focused on medical device and biotechnology venture capital investing.
+Prior to JP Morgan Partners, Dr. Preston was an Entrepreneur-in-Residence with New Enterprise Associates.
+She also spent five years at McKinsey & Co. in New York, where she was a leader of their pharmaceutical and medical products consulting practice.
+She advised large pharmaceutical companies and biotechnology companies on critical strategic issues such as R&D portfolio prioritization, M&A opportunities, new technology acquisitions, new product launches and product growth strategies.
 Dr. Preston has an undergraduate degree in biochemistry from the University of London and a medical degree from the University of Oxford.
-During her academic career, Dr. Preston was the recipient of a Fulbright Scholarship, a Fulbright Cancer Research Scholarship, a Harlech Scholarship and a Science and Engineering Research Council Postdoctoral Fellowship Award.
-Dr. Preston co-founded Virobay, Inc. and was CEO from the company’s founding until 2010.
-Dr. Preston currently serves on the boards of directors of: Albireo AB; Alder Biopharmaceuticals, Inc.; Aptalis Pharma, Inc.; Conventus, Inc.; Otonomy, Inc.; Vibrynt, Inc. and Virobay, Inc.
+Dr Preston completed a post-doctoral fellowship in molecular biology at the Dana Farber Cancer Institute, Harvard University and trained in Internal Medicine at the Massachusetts General Hospital and sub-specialized in Gastroenterology and Hepatology at UCSF.
+During her academic medical career, she was the recipient of a Fulbright Scholarship, a Fulbright Cancer Research Scholarship, a Harlech Scholarship and a Science and Engineering Research Council Post-doctoral Fellowship Award.

 Mark Braganza, M.D., Principal